 \subsection{RadGPT Locates Tumors in Organs}

 \method\ uses use organ sub-segments to locate tumors.
-It achieved a Dice similarity coefficient (DSC) of 0.85 in segmentingeightliver sub-segments, according to the test set from Zhang~\etal~\cite{zhang2024robust}.
+It achieved a Dice similarity coefficient (DSC) of 0.85 in segmenting eight liver sub-segments, according to the test set from Zhang~\etal~\cite{zhang2024robust}.
 For pancreas sub-segmentation, we do not have a ground-truth or dataset for testing, because \dataset\ is the first public dataset to present pancreas sub-segments (head, body, and tail).
-However, our algorithm to sub-segment the pancreas closely follows radiologist-accepted standards (\figureautorefname~\ref{fig:subsegs}), and we asked radiologists to qualitatively evaluate our annotations.
+However, our algorithm to sub-segment the pancreas closely follows radiologist-accepted standards (see \figureautorefname~\ref{fig:subsegs}), and we asked radiologists to qualitatively evaluate our annotations.